survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 }
 ```

-After this you should be able to access `React` through a console.
+After this, you should be able to access `React` through a console.
 To make it possible to access the performance utilities, we need to do one more step.
 Add the following to the entry point of your application to enable `React.Perf` during development:

 ```javascript
 if(process.env.NODE_ENV !== 'production') {